Five Proven Steps for Successful B2B Content Marketing

 Before developing a high-level content calendar outlining specific topics and the timing of them, the content planning phase should begin with a process to uncover topics that will matter.

-- Have you established a thoughtful process for identifying topics?
+- Have you established a thoughtful process for identifying relevant topics?
 One that is more strategic than a quick internal brainstorm?

 - Who is the audience the content is targeting and why will it matter to them?